VR-API-Integration/file-api-integration-examples/powershell/upload/README.md

 ## Prerequisites

 - The script was prepared for PowerShell version 5.1 or above.
 With lower versions it might not work properly.
-- Files to be uploaded cannot be bigger than 100 megabytes.
+- Files to be uploaded cannot be bigger than 100 MB.

 ## Getting Started

-Upload the **file-api-integration-examples** repository.
+Download the **file-api-integration-examples** repository.

 Inside the **powershell\upload** folder you can find these files: